Electromagnetic Inverse Scattering from a Single Transmitter: Details of Experimental Setup

 \subsection{Implementation Details}

 We implement our method using PyTorch.
-Our \ac{mlp} consists of 8 layers, each with 256 channels.
+Our \ac{mlp} consists of 8 layers, each with 512 channels.
 ReLU activation is used between layers to ensure nonlinear expressiveness.
 Apply positional encoding to $\x$ before inputting it into \ac{mlp}.
-Use tanh activation in the output layer to improve the stability and convergence of training.

-During training, we discretize the region of interest $\D$ into a $64\times64$ grid and optimize the model using the Adam optimizer with default values $\beta_1=0.9, \beta_2=0.999,\epsilon=10^{-8}$, and an initial learning rate of $1\times 10^{-3}$, which decays via a StepLR scheduler (step\_size=10, $\gamma=0.8$).
-We set the hyperparameters for the total loss as $\lambda_{curr}=100, \lambda_{perm}=10^{-3}, \lambda_{scat}=10^{-7}$.
-These weights are chosen to balance the different scales of each loss term, ensuring comparable contributions during optimization.
-To prevent exploding gradients, we apply gradient clipping with a maximum norm of $10^{-4}$.
-Positional encoding uses frequency $\Omega = 10$, and training runs for 300 iterations on an NVIDIA V100 GPU.
+During training, we discretize the region of interest $\D$ into a $64\times64$ grid and optimize the model using the Adam optimizer with default values $\beta_1=0.9, \beta_2=0.999,\epsilon=10^{-8}$, and an initial learning rate of $1\times 10^{-3}$, which remains constant throughout the entire training process.
+Positional encoding uses frequency $\Omega = 10$, and training runs for 200 iterations on an NVIDIA V100 GPU.